ARMmbed/mbed-client/docs/Howto.md

 This section explains how to create different types of Objects, Object Instances and Resources for the client to comply with the OMA LWM2M specifications.

-In order for the client to communicate its resources to the mbed Device Server (mbed DS), it needs to create Objects, Object Instances and Resources.
+In order for the client to communicate its resources to the mbed Device Server, it needs to create Objects, Object Instances and Resources.
 You can do this easily with the Client C++ APIs, where the client can define its resources in a similar structure to the one defined in the LWM2M specification.

 This quick guide will explain how you can create and configure these resources using the C++ API.